-BobbySue’s Mixed Nuts Pouches (See Prices at REI Here)
+BobbySue’s Mixed Nuts Pouches (See Prices at REI)

-For keeping your energy levels up during long trails, mixed nuts make good hiking snacks!
-They can be combined together to make your own custom nut mixes, and are high in calories for a great pick me up.
+For keeping your energy levels up during long trails, mixed nuts and seeds make good hiking snacks!
+They can be combined together to make your own custom nut mixes, and are high in calories for a great pick-me-up.

 We like to keep these energy snacks for hiking stashed in the hip pouch of our backpacks, or in an accessible pocket to grab a handful for munching on the trail.
 Some of our favorite mixes include cashews, pumpkin seeds, pecans, and pistachios.

 You can often find nuts in the bulk section at your closest health foods store and make your own mixture of nuts, seeds, and dried fruits.
 You can even pack candied nuts for a little more added sweetness!

 Granola is the hiking snack jackpot for all things sweet, energy-rich, and diverse!